WEBSITES, AUDIO, VIDEO, AND IMAGES

 Utah Valley Technology and Genealogy Group; go to the year 2000

-and down in the calendar below click on 16 Aug, the first day
+and in the calendar below click on 16 Aug 2000, the first day

-they copied the website; That's what the webpage looked like back
+they scanned our website.
+That's what the webpage looked like back

 then; click on Meetings and see who spoke at the 14 Feb 2000 meeting

 and what the topic was; there were no handouts posted on the website